News / The Complete Ball Python Care Guide

 Feed prey roughly equal to the widest part of the snake's body.
 Frozen-thawed rodents, properly warmed, are safer and cleaner than live.
 Document every feeding: date, prey size, acceptance, and post-feeding behavior.
 Patterns matter.
 If a snake skips two meals, you notice the trend before it becomes an issue.

 Rodent quality matters as much as schedule.
 Feed well-raised, disease-free prey.
-Cheap feeder stock can introduce parasites or malnutrition that slow growth and affect fertility.
+Cheap feeder stock can introduce parasites or malnutrition the slow growth and affect fertility.
 Maintain relationships with verified feeder suppliers.

 Tracking feeding logs across your collection reveals which animals are consistent eaters and which need attention.
 Data replaces guesswork.